0x3EF8/Tetromino-AI-Game-using-JavaScript/README.md

 # Simple Tetromino (AI) Game using JavaScript

-Simple Tetromino(AI) Game with Source Code is a project that is a single-player game where your to form a horizontal line to get a score.
+Simple Tetromino(AI) Game is a project that is a single-player game where your to form a horizontal line to get a score.
 The game has a simple design that draw a color blocks.
 The purpose of the provide fun and enjoyable time with your friends.

 ![img](./tetrominoai-game-using-javascript.png)